wonderslug/hassbridge/README.md

 * Expose Indigo Variables as Home Assistant Sensors
 * Allows for customization how Indigo devices are represented in Home Assistant.

+## Compatablility Warnings
+* As of v1.4.0, Fan support will not work with less than Home Assistant v2021.4

 ## Dependencies
 ### MQTT Server
 HassBridge uses MQTT to communicate with Home Assistant.
 If you are using Hass.io you can use one of serveral MQTT addons that are available.
-Or you can setup your own MQTT/Mosquito server.
+Or you can set up your own MQTT/Mosquito server.
 As long as its setup and availabel to both Indigo and Home Assistant it should work.